iAmShorty/mpos-eggdrop-tcl/README.md

 Activating Announce for specified Coin to a specific Channel

 <pre>
-!announce COIN #channel 1
+e.g. !announce COIN #channel enable or !announce COIN #channel true or !announce COIN #channel 1
 </pre>

 Deactivating Announce for specified Coin to a specific Channel (defaults from config File will be used)

 <pre>
-!announce mac #channel 0
+e.g. !announce COIN #channel disable or !announce COIN #channel false or !announce COIN #channel 0
 </pre>

 Deleting Announces from Database

 <pre>
-!announce mac #auxmining delete
+!announce COIN #channel delete
 </pre>

 Showing Announcement entries, will show all entries in Announce Table